erjank/teaching/performance.md

     own teaching according to the impressions of other people.
 (We find that most people are harder on themselves than others are, and it's important for them to realize this.)

-*   At the end of day 1, ask trainees to review the lesson episode you will use for the live coding demonstration at the start of day 2.

 *   Try to make at least one mistake during the demonstration of live coding so that trainees can see you talk through diagnosis and